 Foster Grandparent Program

 Foster Grandparents are role models, mentors, and friends to children with educational and social needs.
 Our Foster Grandparent Program pairs volunteers with young students – pre-school through sixth grade.
-Volunteers tutor students in math and reading.
 The relationship that blossoms also helps young students develop self-confidence for life.
 Volunteers age 55 and older serve youth at various locations, including Milwaukee Public Schools.

 We are always in need of foster grandparents.
 Discover more about the program and apply today!

 The Social Development Commission has a long tradition of working to enrich the lives of senior citizens.
 In 1974, we started the Senior Companion program because as we age, we may need a little extra help.

 SDC’s Senior Companion Program helps older adults maintain an independent lifestyle at home.
 Those who receive care are typically elderly individuals who are homebound, live alone in their own home and may be at risk for institutional placement.